-The software for perfusion quantification and uncertainty evaluation has been developed in consultation with the primary supporter and in a modular way, in steps that describe the whole cardiac PET analysis pipeline.
+The software for perfusion quantification and uncertainty evaluation has been developed by NPL and UTU in consultation with the primary supporter at TPC.
+It was built in a modular way, in steps that describe the whole cardiac PET analysis pipeline.
 The following steps were included: data acquisition and storage; pre-processing of imaging data; perfusion calculation; and data exploration; sensitivity analysis; uncertainty evaluation; and comparison to the reference flow in the phantom.
 Modular software, comprised of MATLAB scripts and functions, as well as an executable file that is built using Carimas libraries, was created to perform each of these steps.
 The software tool has been deposited on a Gitlab repository and the user guide talks through a work exampled using one of the datasets deposited on Zenodo, so that users from the PET research community can reproduce the work.

-This Objective was successfully achieved.
+Objective 1 was successfully achieved.